 The board's action, said Atherton resident Peter Carpenter in a March 5 post at The Almanac's online forum, is in violation of the state's open-meeting law, the Brown Act.
 Mr. Carpenter, who is not a lawyer, is threatening a lawsuit if the board does not rescind its decision.

 The law, Mr. Carpenter said, allows closed-session discussions about particular individuals, but not process-oriented matters.

 "If the School District truly wants to err on the side of more public access then they should reverse this closed-session decision immediately," Mr. Carpenter said.
 "If they do not, they are 1) wrong, 2) insulting the public whom they serve and 3) going to be sued."
-Mr. Carpenter was unavailable for further comment.

 Asked about the board's decision, Jim Ewert, an attorney with the California Newspaper Publishers Association, said that the most recent court case on the books permits such conversations in closed session, but that a recent change in the law makes that case vulnerable.

 The Court of Appeals in the 2001 case Duval v.
 Board of Trustees of the Coalinga-Huron Unified School District, ruled that closed sessions can include discussion of criteria for conducting a candidate search, Mr. Ewert said.

 Not so, said Terry Francke, general counsel for the nonprofit open-government advocacy group California Aware.

 In an e-mail, Mr. Francke said that Duval "concerned an incumbent superintendent and the board's process of setting new performance goals for him.
 The case was not about a search, and I agree (with Mr. Carpenter) that a discussion of whether or how to conduct a search is not a matter for closed session."